aovabo/blogger/testdata/posts/naijadpa.md

 ## Curious About Who Holds Your Personal Data Online?
 As enshrined in the new Data Protection Act, you have the right to control your personal data.
 At AfriComply, we're committed to making that control accessible and effortless for you.

-That's why we're introducing the [**AfriComply DataDiscover Tool**](https://discover.africomply.com/), a user-friendly platform designed to help you understand who holds your data and what they know about you.
+That's why we're introducing the [**AfriComply Data Finder**](https://rights.africomply.com/), a user-friendly platform designed to help you understand who holds your data and what they know about you.

-Launching next week, the AfriComply DataDiscover Tool is easy to use.
+Launching next week, the AfriComply Data Finder is easy to use.
 It connects with your primary email (Gmail to start with; we will expand to Yahoo and Microsoft email accounts in the future).
 Our tool uses AI to scan your email inbox, identifying companies that interact with your data based on email subject lines and metadata.

 You might ask, why trust us?
 At AfriComply, data security and privacy are more than just words; they form the very core of what we do.
 We've conducted security assessments and penetration tests on our systems to ensure your data's safety.

 To keep your emails secure, we operate with gmail.readonly access, which allows us to identify companies holding your data without altering or deleting any of your email content.
 We also use OpenID access to view your basic profile info and email address for your login profile and to verify your identity.

-You can access the tool at [**AfriComply DataDiscover Tool**](https://discover.africomply.com/) once we go live next week.
+You can access the tool at [**AfriComply Data Finder**](https://rights.africomply.com/) once we go live next week.

 ## In Conclusion: Your Data, Your Rights
 Understanding the Data Protection Act may seem daunting, but it's essential.
 Why?
 Because this law is about you – your data, your privacy, your rights.
 It's your shield against data misuse and privacy breaches in our increasingly digital world.